 The present and the future are rooted in the past.
 This column features some department news from the past fifty years.

-Top Seniors Win Department Awards
+Top Seniors Win Awards

-The NC State Department of Philosophy and Religious Studies celebrated the academic achievements of its top seniors at its annual Student Awards Reception on February 28.
+The NC State Department of Philosophy and Religious Studies celebrated the academic achievements of its top seniors at its annual Student Awards Reception on March 7.
 Three awards were presented by faculty members who had worked closely with the award winners.